farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 Charge is a **free**, **open**, and **generic** table-top role-playing game.

 It is free, and maintained by the Fari community.
-Which means anyone is welcome to make contribution to the rules of the game.
+Which means anyone is welcome to make a contribution to the rules of the game.

 It is also open licensed.
 Which means you can use it for free.
 You can also make (and sell) your own games using Charge as the base framework.